dotTHzTAG/CaTxDataAcquisition/docs/USER_MANUAL.md

 | Bottom buttons | Start **Single Scan** or **Multi Scan**, **Pause**/**Resume**, or **Stop**.
 Open **Data Manager** to inspect the file. **Reset Data** deletes project measurements after confirmation. |
 | Bottom status bar | Read the latest application message; use **Show Logs** for more detail. |

-For a first measurement: create a project, apply profiles, connect to ScanControl, prepare calibration if needed, enter sample details, and click **Single Scan**.
+For a first measurement: create a project, apply profiles, connect to ScanControl, prepare reference and baseline measurements if needed, enter sample details, and click **Single Scan** or **Multi Scan**.
 Then open **Data Manager**, select the saved measurement, and choose **Datasets**.
 The following sections explain each step.

 ## Projects and profiles